camunda/blog.camunda.org/content/post/2019/06/viadeeprocessapplicationvalidator300.md

     String val2 = (String) execution.getVariable("test3");
 }
 ```
-This code snippet accesses ```test3```, even if ```test3``` was not injected to the process instance, thus returning null.
+This code snippet accesses ```test3```, even if ```test3``` was not provided to the process instance, thus returning null.
 The access to ```test``` seems to be suspicious, but due to the Input Mapping, this variable has been passed through the model.
-With growing complexity of both the process model and the underlying code base, such data-flows become increasingly confusing and hard to track prior deployment. vPAV discovers such data-flows and conduct a static code analysis in order to detect data-flow anomalies.
+With growing complexity of both the process model and the underlying code base, such data-flows become increasingly confusing and hard to track (and hard to cover all paths with test cases). vPAV discovers such data-flows through a static code analysis in order to detect data-flow anomalies early on.

 ## Mappings
 Using the Input/Output Mapping is an additional way of injecting process variables into the process.
-In this scenario, the Input Mapping is used to initialize the variable "test" and pass it to the Service Task.
+In this scenario, the Input Mapping is used to initialize the variable "test" and to pass it to the Service Task.
 Regarding the data-flow analysis, it is crucial to know the scopes of process variables, as a locally defined variable can not be accessed outside of the defining element.

 {{< figure src="servicetask-input.png" alt="Input Mapping for ServiceTask" title="Input Mapping for ServiceTask">}}